mikechambers/adb-mcp/README.md

 The project is not endorsed by nor supported by Adobe.

-It has been tested with Claud desktop (Mac and Windows) from Anthropic, and allows Claud to control Adobe Photoshop.
+It has been tested with Claude desktop (Mac and Windows) from Anthropic, and allows Claude to control Adobe Photoshop.
 Theoretically, it should work with any AI App / LLM that supports the MCP protocol.

 Example use cases include:

-* Giving Claud step by step instruction on what to do in Photoshop, providing a conversational based interface (particularly useful if you new to Photoshop or lazy)
+* Giving Claude step by step instruction on what to do in Photoshop, providing a conversational based interface (particularly useful if you new to Photoshop or lazy)
-* Giving Claud a task (create an instagram post that looks like a Polariod image, create a double exposure) and letting it create it from start to finish
+* Giving Claude a task (create an instagram post that looks like a Polariod image, create a double exposure) and letting it create it from start to finish
-* Asking Claud to generate custom Photoshop tutorials for you, by creating an example file, then step by step instructions on how to recreate
+* Asking Claude to generate custom Photoshop tutorials for you, by creating an example file, then step by step instructions on how to recreate
-* As a Photoshop utility tool (have claud rename all of your into a consitent format)
+* As a Photoshop utility tool (have Claude rename all of your into a consitent format)

 Currently, the AI agent can get some information back from Photoshop which enables it to check its work.
 However, it cannot get automatically see its work (i.e. get images from Photoshop).
 This should be possible, but is not yet implimented.
-In the meantime, you can copy and past from Photoshop into Claud desktop.
+In the meantime, you can copy and past from Photoshop into Claude desktop.

 ## How it works

+The proof of concept works by providing:
+* A MCP Server that provides an itnerface to functionality within Adobe Photoshop to the AI / LLM
+* A Node based command proxy server to sit between the MCP server and Photosohp plugin
+* A Photoshop plugin that listens for commands, and drives Photoshop

-AI <-> MCP Server (Python) <-> Command Proxy Server (Node) <-> Photoshop UXP Plugin <-> Photoshop
+**AI** <-> **MCP Server** <-> **Command Proxy Server** <-> **Photoshop UXP Plugin** <-> **Photoshop**

+The proxy server is required because the UXP Based JavaScript plugin cannot open a socket connection (as a server) for the MCP Server to connect to (it can only connect to a socket as a client).

 ## Requirements

 In order to run this, the following is required:

-*   AI LLM with support for MCP Protocol (tested with Claud desktop on Mac & Windows)
+*   AI LLM with support for MCP Protocol (tested with Claude desktop on Mac & Windows)
 *   Python 3, which is used to run the MCP server provided with this project
 *   NodeJS, used to provide a proxy between the MCP server and Photoshop
 *   Adobe UXP Developer tool (avaliable via Creative Cloud) used to install and debug the Photoshop plugin used to connect to the proxy
 *   Adobe Photoshop (26.4) with the MCP Plugin installed.

-This has been tested with Claud Desktop on Mac and Windows
+This has been tested with Claude Desktop on Mac and Windows

 ## Installation

+This project has been developed and tested with Claude Desktop, and assumes that is what is being used.
+It should be possible to use other AI apps that support MCP.

+### Claude Desktop

+Download and install [Claude Desktop](https://Claudee.ai/download).
+Once you have done this, launch to make sure everything works.

+By default, Claude provides a number of free messages a day, which will work with this project.

 ### MCP Server